 North Dakota State University Extension

-Discusses many of the unique stresses that farmers and ranchers experience, explore their impact, and discuss resources for support.
+Discusses many of the unique stresses that farmers and ranchers experience, explores their impact, and

 The Surprising Rate of Farmer Suicide